Healthy Homes Assessment Maungaraki

 What We Do

-As building inspectors we handle all components associated with specialist home examinations.
-We’re here to make sure you make the best decision when purchasing your next property.
+As building inspectors, we take on all aspects associated with specialist house Inspections.
+We are here to make sure that you make the correct decision when purchasing your next property.

-We value your money We conduct detailed examinations to make sure that you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning a house.
+We consider your investment to be a serious one We conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning a house.

-We specialise in a range of solutions to ensure you are fully informed about the condition of any property that you might be looking to purchase or sell and also other services.
+We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be contemplating buying or selling as well as additional solutions.

-With our systemised approach to inspecting your property as well as the latest technology in software which includes digital photos in your report, you are able to actually see any issues that could be discovered.
-With our comprehensive report, it is no wonder we get so many clients recommending our services to their family and friends.
+With our systematic method of conducting your home inspection and the most up-to-date software technology which includes digital photos in your Report, you are able to actually see any issues that may be identified.
+With our comprehensive report, it is no wonder we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports